 From Wikipedia: “Attachment measures refer to the various procedures used to assess attachment in children and adults.
 Researchers have developed various ways of assessing patterns of attachment in children.
 A variety of methods allow children to be classified into four attachment pattern groups: secure, anxious-ambivalent, anxious-avoidant, and disorganized/disoriented, or assess disorders of attachment.”

-In my blog post, “Childhood Trauma is the Wound.
-Addiction is the Bandage“, I listed the four basic attachment theories that we adopted in our youth–maybe as soon as 18 months.
+There are four basic attachment theories that we adopted in our youth–maybe as soon as 18 months.
 The four attachment styles are: (1)secure–(2)dismissive-avoidant–(3)fearful-avoidant–(4)anxious-preoccupied.

 From verywellmind: “The Story of Bowlby, Ainsworth, and Attachment Theory“:

 “Research suggests that failure to form secure attachments early in life can have a negative impact on behavior in later childhood and throughout life.
 Children diagnosed with oppositional defiant disorder (ODD), conduct disorder (CD), or post-traumatic stress disorder (PTSD) frequently display attachment problems, possibly due to early abuse, neglect, or trauma.
 Clinicians suggest that children adopted after the age of six months have a higher risk of attachment problems.”

 “While attachment styles displayed in adulthood are not necessarily the same as those seen in infancy, research indicates that early attachments can have a serious impact on later relationships.
 For example, those who are securely attached in childhood tend to have good self-esteem, strong romantic relationships, and the ability to self-disclose to others.
 As adults, they tend to have healthy, happy, and lasting relationships.”